 You can click the painting to create a larger image.

-split complementary color scheme uses one color plus the two colors on each side of the first color’s complement on the color wheel.
+A split complementary color scheme uses one color plus the two colors on each side of the first color’s complement on the color wheel.
 Like the use of complements, a split complement creates visual tension but includes the variety of a third color.

 Split Complementary Color, 11 July 2012, Creator: Oliver Harrison